ComSD: Balancing Behavioral Quality and Diversity in Unsupervised Skill Discovery: Unsupervised Skill Discovery by ComSD

-With the negative conditioned entropy $-H(\tau|z)$ estimated by $r^{contrast}_{diversity}$ and the state entropy estimated by $r_{exploration}$, a naive way for intrinsic reward design is to employ a fixed coefficient $\alpha$ to scale the two terms ($r^{intr}_{naive} = r_{exploration} +\alpha \cdot r^{contrast}_{diversity}$).
-However, in practice, we find it impossible to use a fixed coefficient to balance them well when potential behaviors are complex and hard to distinguish by only ending states.
-Concretely, when employing $r_{exploration}$ alone, the robots can only learn dynamic behaviors of high activity but not other exploratory levels, and the learned behaviors are highly homogeneous .
-Increasing the fixed weight $\alpha$ of $r^{contrast}_{diversity}$ (or other $-H(\tau|z)$ estimation in other methods) can surely improve the behavioral diversity, but it will simultaneously reduce the exploration (see experiments in Figure \ref{motivation}), making robots prefer static postures (distinguishable by ending states) and ignore active behaviors (indistinguishable by ending states).
+With the negative conditioned entropy $-H(\tau|z)$ estimated by $r^{diversity}_{contrast}$ and the state entropy estimated by $r^{exploration}$, a naive way for intrinsic reward design is to employ a fixed coefficient $\alpha$ to scale the two terms ($r^{intr} = r^{exploration} +\alpha \cdot r^{diversity}_{contrast}$).
+However, in practice, we find it impossible to use a fixed coefficient to balance them well when potential skills are rich, hard to explore, and hard to distinguish by only ending states.
+Concretely, when employing $r^{exploration}$ alone, the robots can only learn dynamic movements of high activity but not other exploratory levels, and the learned behaviors are highly homogeneous (high exploration but low exploitation).
+Increasing the fixed weight $\alpha$ of $r^{diversity}_{contrast}$ can surely improve the skill diversity, but it will simultaneously reduce the state exploration (see experiments in Section V-I), making robots prefer static postures (easily distinguished by simple ending states) but ignore active movements (distinguished by trajectories but not only ending states).
+The large fixed weight leads to high exploitation but low exploration.
 This is because distilling ending states into skill vectors is an easy-to-reach local optimal solution for state-skill MI maximization.
+In addition, this conflict between exploration and diversity also exists in other advanced methods (Section V-I).

-We propose Skill-based Multi-objective Weighting (SMW), an easy-but-effective weighting mechanism for the issue above.
+We propose \textbf{S}kill-based dyna\textbf{M}ic \textbf{W}eighting (SMW), an easy-but-effective weighting mechanism to mitigate the issue above.
 The main idea of SMW is to set different learning objectives for different skills instead of using fixed learning objectives across all skills.
 Concretely, it designs another changeable coefficient $\beta(z)$ which is dynamically adjusted according to skill vectors. $\beta(z)$ is defined as: